Charles X of France: Marriage and private life

 In November 1773, Charles married Marie Thérèse of Savoy.
 In 1775, Marie Thérèse gave birth to a boy, Louis Antoine, who was created Duke of Angoulême by Louis XVI.
 Louis-Antoine was the first of the next generation of Bourbons, as the king and the Count of Provence had not fathered any children yet, causing the Parisian libellistes (pamphleteers who published scandalous leaflets about important figures in court and politics) to lampoon Louis XVI's alleged impotence.
 Three years later, in 1778, Charles' second son, Charles Ferdinand, was born and given the title of Duke of Berry.

-In the same year Queen Marie Antoinette gave birth to her first child, Marie Thérèse, quelling all rumours that she could not bear children.
+Also in 1778, Queen Marie Antoinette gave birth to her first child, Marie Thérèse, quelling all rumours that she could not bear children.
 Charles was thought of as the most attractive member of his family, bearing a strong resemblance to his grandfather Louis XV.
 His wife was considered quite ugly by most contemporaries, and he looked for company in numerous extramarital affairs.
-According to the Count of Hézecques, "few beauties were cruel to him."
+According to the Count of Hézecques, "few beauties were cruel to him".
 Among his lovers was notably Anne Victoire Dervieux.
 Later, he embarked upon a lifelong love affair with the beautiful Louise de Polastron, the sister-in-law of Marie Antoinette's closest companion, the Duchess of Polignac.

-Charles also struck up a firm friendship with Marie Antoinette herself, whom he had first met upon her arrival in France in April 1770 when he was twelve.
+Charles struck up a firm friendship with Marie Antoinette herself, whom he had first met upon her arrival in France in April 1770 when he was twelve.
 The closeness of the relationship was such that he was falsely accused by Parisian rumour mongers of having seduced her.
 As part of Marie Antoinette's social set, Charles often appeared opposite her in the private theatre of her favourite royal retreat, the Petit Trianon.
 They were both said to be very talented amateur actors.
 Marie Antoinette played milkmaids, shepherdesses, and country ladies, whereas Charles played lovers, valets, and farmers.